Storage & Retention of Medical Records

 Originally published December 2021

 This document does not constitute legal or medical advice and should not be construed as rules or establishing a standard of care.
-Because the facts applicable to your situation may vary, please contact your solicitor, legal advisor or other professional advisors if you have any questions related to your legal or medical obligations or rights, applicable law, contract interpretation, or other legal questions. © 2021 Premium Medical Protection Ltd. All rights reserved.
+We recommend that you seek independent legal and/or professional advice in relation to your legal or medical obligations or rights.
+Premium Medical Protection Limited is the owner of this material and its contents are protected by copyright law ©2025.
+All such rights are reserved.